concord-consortium/portal-report/README.md

                     token when making requests to the portal
 * `class={url}`:    URL to get info about the class from the portal
 * `offering={url}`: URL to get info about the offering from the portal
 * `firebase-app={name}`: identifier for a portal Firebase App.
-This name is send to the portal to get a FirebaseJWT.
+This name is sent to the portal to get a FirebaseJWT.
                     It defaults to "report-service".
 * `tool-id={uri}`:  URI identifying the tool that stored the answers in Firestore.
 The tool-id is converted to a source key, which is used to query the answers in firestore.
 The conversion from tool-id to source key matches the make_source_key method in LARA's report_service.rb
 * `portal-dashboard`: boolean parameter which tells the report to render in a new dashboard style
 * `dashboard`:      boolean parameter which tells the report to render in old dashboard style
-* `activityIndex={index}`: when the activity is a sequence, only show this activities questions
+* `activityIndex={index}`: when the activity is a sequence, only show this activity's questions
 * `studentId={id}`: This shows the report for a single student, and removes some UI affordances.
 The filtering of the student data happens client-side.
-* `iframeQuestionId={id}`: This, combined with a valid `studentId`, will show a stand-alone, full-size iframe containing the model referenced by iframeQuestionId, and the answer saved by studentId (either as state or as a url).
+* `iframeQuestionId={id}`: This, combined with a valid `studentId`, will show a stand-alone, full-size iframe containing the model referenced by `iframeQuestionId`, and the answer saved by `studentId` (either as state or as a url).

 Parameters for showing data stored anonymously in the report service